-Our mission is to aid and encourage at-risk, intellectually gifted middle school children to reach their full potential and become leaders equipped to help others in similar economic and social situations.
-Through a proactive summer residential camp, enrichment is provided to foster their intellectual, social, emotional and physical development.
+Our mission is to aid and encourage intellectually gifted, at-risk middle school through high school students to reach their full potential and become leaders equipped to help others in similar economic and social situations.

 I have so much to thank you for I can’t possibly write it all down here.
 You have done so much to help me realize my potential.
 I believe you have given me one of the best gifts anyone is able to give.
 I hope that the success I continue to achieve in my life will show you how much I love you and thank you.